demandcluster/guides/docs/creating-a-character/index.md

 # Creating a character

-Creating your first might seem daunting, but worry not - this is a guide accessible for complete beginners, and will cover all parts of the character creation process on Agnai, and every field in the character card.
+Creating your first might seem daunting, but worry not - this is a guide accessible for complete beginners, and will cover all parts of the character creation process on Charluvi, and every field in the character card.
 After going through it, you should have a basic idea of how character creation works, and learn enough about the process to feel comfortable enough to start.

 All fields are optional.
 There isn't any "magic" going behind the scenes to make the character work, it's just a single prompt sent to the AI with all the details of the character, with the instruction to write the next reply in a chat as this character (think of all language models as assistants similar to ChatGPT under the hood), so keep in mind that you can customize your character card to your liking, and use whichever fields you prefer.
 For starters, you can just create a character with only the "name" and "personality" fields filled out (just provide a short description of the character in the "personality" field in plain text, no special format needed), and that should work just fine.
 For additional information about what each of the fields is used for and some helpful insights related to character creation, you can check this page.